Thib-G/cs50project2/README.md

-# cs50project2
+# Project 2

-Project 2: Flack (Slack clone with Flask and Javascript)
+Web Programming with Python and JavaScript